vboussange/PhDthesis/draft/conclusion.md

   - Need for fundamental undersanding of processes, and provide predictability
   - Laboratory experiments to investigate particular processes and calibrate models are infeasible, due to spatial and time scales
   - inverse modelling is appropriate
+  - processes may leave imprint on emergent patterns.
+This information can be used to recover processes
+  - In particular, in chapter 2 and 3, we showed that interactions between functional groups, as well as spatial transfers, could be recovered from temporal dynamics
+  - Nevertheless, the information is particularly difficult to extract, in parts du to the nonlinearities of the underlying processes

 <!-- parameter estimation -->
 - A variety of inverse modelling methods have been used to estimate the parameters of dynamical ecosystem models, mostly relying on Bayesian inference methods with Markov Chain Monte Carlo \cite{XXX} and variational methods \cite{XXX}.